Best Dog Beds 2026: Memory Foam, Orthopedic & Budget Picks

 A dog bed is more than just a place to sleep -- it's a health investment.
 Dogs spend 12 to 14 hours per day sleeping or resting, which means the surface they lie on has a direct impact on their joint health, recovery, and overall comfort.
 This is especially true for large breeds and senior dogs prone to arthritis, hip dysplasia, and general joint stiffness.

-We tested 20 dog beds across price ranges over six months of daily use.
+Our research team evaluated 20 of the most popular dog beds across price ranges, analyzing durability data, owner reviews spanning six or more months of use, and material specifications.
 Some held up brilliantly.
 Others turned into sad, flattened pancakes within weeks.
 Here's what we found.

 What Makes a Bed "Orthopedic"?
 (Most Aren't)